elek/consync/README.md

 # Configuration synchronizer to consul

-The python scripts syncrhonize configuration files to consul with additional transformation:
+The golang script to syncrhonize configuration files to consul with additional transformation:

- * Appending additional files according to the activated profiles
+ * Appending additional files according to the activated profiles (wip)
- * execute jinja2 template engine
+ * execute go template engine
  * transform key values to other format

-The source directory should be a specific format:
+The source directory should have a specific structure.

  * ```configuration``` sub directory contains the configuration files
- * ```profiles.txt``` contains the activated profiles
  * ```profiles``` sub directory contains the available profiles
- * ```transformation``` contains the activa transformation (pattern transformation)

  Example configuration: the consul directory of the https://github.com/flokkr/runtime-compose/ and https://github.com/flokkr/configuration